 Before we can issue a CCC we must carry out a final inspection of the building work.

 An application for a CCC can be made when the final inspection is booked.

-You can apply for a CCC by submitting a completed CCC application form (PDF 490 kb) along with the required information (e.g. evidence of ownership, records of work and energy work certificates).
+You can apply for a CCC by submitting an application through Objective Build along with the required information (e.g. evidence of ownership, records of work and energy work certificates).

 Once your application has been processed, we'll contact you to confirm a time for the final inspection.
 We'll use the results of this inspection to decide if we'll issue a CCC.
 We'll let you know our decision in writing within 20 working days